melexis/warnings-plugin/README.rst

 In case you want a checker to exclude certain matches, you can configure one or more regular expressions in the configuration file on a per-checker basis.
-(Only sphinx, doxygen and xmlrunner checkers are currently supported by this feature.)
 If a pattern of a regex to exclude is found in a match of the checker's regex, the checker won't count that match.
 Add the regex(es) as a list of string values for the `exclude` key.
 An example configuration for the sphinx checker is given below: